Bennesle History, Family Crest & Coats of Arms

 The surname Bennesle was first found in Norfolk and Suffolk, where they had been granted lands by King William after the Norman Conquest in 1066.
 They are descended from Benzelius, Archbishop of Upsal in the Viking kingdom of Sweden.
 Benzelinus accompanied William Conqueror into England.
 There are now 28 different forms of spelling of this name.

-Important Dates for the Bennesle family
+Early History of the Bennesle family

 This web page shows only a small excerpt of our Bennesle research.
 Another 36 words (3 lines of text) covering the years 154 and 1548 are included under the topic Early Bennesle History in all our PDF Extended History products and printed products wherever possible.